My Music History

 (Well, it’s not bad considering I’d only just purchased my first iPad a matter of hours before.
 Wish we’d had these things back in my olden days!)

 After Rube ‘n’ Steel, I joined the cover-band Buckleys / Inspector West (the Medley photo here): my most prolifically performing band—a bit rough around the edges, but great fun—and for a number of years, due to the entrepreneurial efforts of our rhythm guitarist (seated far left).
 2 x Leos, 2 x Aries, and 1 x Capricon on bass to hold down the fire.

 Then Nervus Rex (Australia)—a commercial-style White-sounding band (with some originals) that nearly wrecked my Blues voice—what was I thinking?
 But it should have been more successful.
 We did get onto Triple-J Radio.

-Then (pre)Tropical Penguins (Australia) when it was a trio plus me—a creative Black-sounding originals band (no photos from that time), a chance to reclaim my former funky-Blues style—back to Peggy Lee’s phrasing!
-(And, of course, Aretha had been—and still is—my absolute hero.)
+Then (pre)Tropical Penguins (Australia) when it was a trio plus me—a creative kind of Black-sounding originals band (no photos from that time), a chance to reclaim my former funky-Blues style—back to Peggy Lee’s phrasing!
+And, of course, Aretha had been—and still is—my absolute hero.
 That was my last band.
 I couldn’t work with one of the guys.
 First time I’d ever struck that in a band.
 I really did try, though.
 But it was stifling, plus my heavy Saturn Return year.
 I retired, and they went on to the Grand Final of Star Search.

 Coming soon—I know you can hardly wait. . .